Rustfahrtagentur/microcad/doc/types.md

  x: Length;         // error
 ```

-This one is just needed, if you declare parameters of a function or a module without giving any default value:
+This one is just needed, if you declare parameters giving any default value:

 [![test](.test/types_bundles_functions.png)](.test/types_bundles_functions.log)